-This is ongoing work in line with our vision of creating memory systems with logical partitions where accesses are being mapped based on their static properties [18].
-We are currently in the process of expanding our initial research.
-We will integrate our technique with other compiler/architectural techniques that handle diverse types of memory accesses.
+This is ongoing work in line with our vision of creating memory systems with logical partitions where accesses are being mapped based on their static properties [24].
+In particular, we a re integrating our technique with other compiler/architectural techniques that handle diverse types of memory accesses.